veliyat/basic-electron-app/README.md

 Install NodeJS: https://nodejs.org/en/

+Check if nodeJS is working:
+> node -v

+Check if npm is working:
+> npm -v

-Go into the root directory of the project and run
+Go into the root directory of the project and run:
 > npm install

-Then run
+Then run:
 > npm start